BYOD by Cisco ISE

 BYOD by Cisco ISE (Identity Services Engine)

-Bring your own device (BYOD) is a solution to increase productivity and lower costs in working environment by leveraging the devices that end-user has and providing guest-like access or internal access for these devices.
+Bring your own device (BYOD) is a solution to increase productivity and plays an important rule in network productivity .
+Plus, it lower costs in working environment by leveraging the devices that end-user has and providing guest-like access or internal access for these devices.
 However, when it comes to BYOD, security and maintenance problems should be considered and it’s vital to make sure that these devices are meeting the organization’s security standards.

 Obviously, the popularity of mobile devices has truly changed the way we work and play.
 With features such as MDM integration, internal CA and device provisioning, Cisco ISE allows you to enable your employees to participate in BYOD securely.
 Cisco ISE can also enable employees to manage their own devices taking the weight off your IT staff.
 What’s more, it’s easy to set up.